Report by Russ Grayson

 I was astounded at one of the collection points we visited.
 As Tom talked business with his collection agent, I got out of the vehicle to better comprehend what I was seeing.
 There, lined up in the clearing, were at least 50, possible more, dart boards.
 A crown of avid dart sportsmen (women do not play) were busy casting their feathered points at these boards and, probably, exchanging substantial amounts of kina.
 The sight was quite a surprise.
 Darts, it seems, is quite popular in Mt Hagen.

-My company there were Australian NGO personnel who were part of the drought relief effort.
+In my company, there was Australian NGO personnel who were part of the drought relief effort.
 From one, a farmer from Bilpin in NSW, I received brief instruction in drilling for water.
-From another I learned of the Navy’s difficulties in delivering water to island communities off the north coast.
+From another, I learned of the Navy’s difficulties in delivering water to island communities off the north coast.

-Next day, the QANTAS plane sped past Australian and New Zealand air force Hercules transport aircraft (in town for the drought relief) and climbed through the dust-laden air over a desiccated Port Moresby before pointing its nose towards Brisbane.
-We roared out over Torres Strait, leaving he drought and Can Care far behind.
+The next day, the QANTAS plane sped past Australian and New Zealand air force Hercules transport aircraft (in town for the drought relief) and climbed through the dust-laden air over a desiccated Port Moresby before pointing its nose towards Brisbane.
+We roared out over Torres Strait, leaving the drought and Can Care far behind.